TikTok introduces in-app donation stickers to raise funds for charity | NME

 TikTok has announced an in-app feature that allows users to donate to a number of charities.
+Find the full list of eligible organisations below.

-According to TikTok’s website, these donations can be processed via the interactive stickers without having to leave the app.
+According to TikTok’s website, donations can be made via the interactive stickers without having to leave the app.
 All donations will be processed by Tiltify, a secure fundraising platform.

 Furthermore, TikTok will be matching all donations made from today until May 27.
 The hashtag #doubleyourimpact will automatically be added to all video and livestream content that incorporates the new donation stickers.